top of page

-One of our main goals for 2025 is to include the children in our events, called "Spirit of the Wind for Kids," where our "Little Eagles" learn more about our Culture and leave a positive legacy for future generations.
+One of our main goals for 2025 was to include the children in our events, called "Spirit of the Wind for Kids," where our "Little Eagles" learn more about our Culture and leave a positive legacy for future generations.

 Through our activities, we keep the Native American Culture alive and bring the community together.